dariochiaiese/TeXcel/README.md

    -o specifies to save the output in a file.
 If no path is provided a window will be prompted

+   -longtable: works exaclty like texify, but outputs the table using the LaTeX package "longtable" format; it's useful when the table contains many rows and has to be displayed on multiple pages.

+Options for longtable: **the same of texify**

     -setwd: changes the working directory of the script.
 A window will prompted.